 Category 2: Website tools

-I would include everything from website crawlers to website performance optimization tools, auditing tools, Chrome extensions, and custom-made scripts for SEO tasks automation in this category.
-And when it comes to these, there are indeed many great SEO tools:
+In this category, I would include everything from website crawlers to performance optimization tools, auditing tools, Chrome extensions, and custom-made scripts for search engine optimization tasks.
+When it comes to these, there are many great open source seo tools.